 - Change the paradigm of how we as a culture view Dogs

-Less Heeling, More Healing is comprised of nine one-hour classes, live hosted via ZOOM.
-These sessions will be archived for later viewing on the Kerulos Learning Institute platform.
+Less Heeling, More Healing is comprised of nine one-hour classes live recorded previously via Zoom.
+This course is housed on the Kerulos Learning Institute platform.

 In addition to lectures, reading and links are provided for further exploration.
 Each class also has companion “homework” exercises and activities that are presented during class, which you can try out at home on your own.